Exploring Buenos Aires

 Buenos Aires is one of the largest cities in South America, stretching for miles along the coast of the Río de la Plata.
 Any of the city's central neighborhoods could keep travelers occupied for a day or two—and some areas of the city could keep you busy for weeks.

 With just 24 hours in the city, therefore, you need to choose your sightseeing priorities and carefully consider where you base yourself.
 Palermo is one of Buenos Aires' liveliest barrios (neighborhoods), and it's hugely popular with tourists thanks to its excellent museums, restaurants, bars, and cafés.
 But it's relatively far away from many of the city's main historic sights, closer to the center, which can be problematic—especially given rush hour traffic.
 Basing yourself in one of the city's more central neighborhoods, San Telmo, is a more logical choice for visitors who have just a day to spend.

-For insight on the city's best accommodations, read our roundup of Best Boutique Hotels in Buenos Aires.
+For insight into the city's best accommodations, read this roundup of the Best Boutique Hotels in Buenos Aires.
 And for more tips on how to spend your time here, check out How Many Days to Spend in Argentina.

 Planning Your Perfect Day